 Icons: Icons: Icons indicate the selected case.
-Icons means that the first letter in the message, or the first letter of the next word, is written in upper case, and all other letters are written in lower case.
+Icons means that the first letter of the next word is written in upper case, and all other letters will automatically be written in lower case.
 Icons indicates number mode.

 Fig. 1 Predictive text input